 Black or Brown Period Blood Color

-When you see black or brown period blood and you aren’t expecting it, it can come as a shock.
-There’s no need to worry, though– black and brown period blood is normal and healthy in the course of a menstrual cycle– it’s just old blood.
+When your child sees black or brown period blood and you aren’t expecting it, it can come as a shock.
+There’s no need to worry, though – black and brown period blood is normal and healthy in the course of a menstrual cycle – it’s just old blood.

-The longer blood has been hanging around in your uterus, the more time it has had to react with oxygen and turn a darker color like brown or even black.
-You’ll likely see this older blood at the end of your period, when the flow is slower and blood is taking longer to leave your uterus, get in contact with oxygen and become oxidized.
-You might also see brown or black blood at the beginning of your period because it’s left over from last month.
+The longer blood has been hanging around in their uterus, the more time it has had to react with oxygen and turn a darker color like brown or even black.
+You’ll likely see this older blood at the end of your period, when the flow is slower and blood is taking longer to leave their uterus, get in contact with oxygen and become oxidized.
+They might also see brown or black blood at the beginning of their period because it’s left over from last month.

 Dark Red Period Blood Color

-Period blood that is a darker red shade is similar to brown and black period blood– it’s usually darker because it’s been sitting in your uterus for longer.
-It’s normal to see dark red blood at the beginning and end of your period, or when you wake up in the morning when you’re on your cycle.
+Period blood that is a darker red shade is similar to brown and black period blood– it’s usually darker because it’s been sitting in their uterus for longer.
+It’s normal to see dark red blood at the beginning and end of your period, or when they wake up in the morning when they're on their cycle.
 Once again, dark red blood is nothing to worry about.

 Bright Red Period Blood Color

-Period blood that’s bright red period blood is the newest blood, and hasn’t had time to darken before leaving your uterus.
-You’ll probably see bright red blood closer to the middle of your period, once your flow has really started to take off.
-Some people start their period with a slower flow and darker blood, but it’s also common to see bright red blood from the beginning of your period.
+Period blood that’s bright red period blood is the newest blood, and hasn’t had time to darken before leaving the uterus.
+They'll probably see bright red blood closer to the middle of their period, once their flow has really started to take off.
+Some people start their period with a slower flow and darker blood, but it’s also common to see bright red blood from the beginning of a period.
 All in all– red is normal.

 Pink Period Blood Color

-You might see pink period blood when your period is lighter than usual, or when you’re spotting between periods or right at the end of your cycle.
+They might see pink period blood when their period is lighter than usual, or when they're spotting between periods or right at the end of a cycle.
 Pink period blood can also be lighter due to mixing with vaginal discharge and becoming diluted.
-It can also mean you are ovulating.
-If you’re particularly stressed, highly athletic, or you’ve experienced a major change in weight, you can experience a lighter period, and this might explain pink period blood (or, sometimes, no period at all– and in this case, if it goes on for a few months, you might want to see a doctor).
+It can also mean they are ovulating.
+If they're particularly stressed, highly athletic, or experienced a major change in weight, they can experience a lighter period, and this might explain pink period blood (or, sometimes, no period at all – and in this case, if it goes on for a few months, they might want to see a doctor).

 Pink blood and lighter than usual flow can sometimes also indicate a nutrient or hormone deficiency.
 For example, light pink periods are often seen in people who have low estrogen.
-If you’re having consistently light periods and you’re seeing a lot of pink blood instead of bright or darker red, consider checking in with your doctor.
+If your child is having consistently light periods and they're seeing a lot of pink blood instead of bright or darker red, consider checking in with their doctor.

 Purple or Blue Period Blood Color

 It might sound weird, but it’s true!
 Period blood can sometimes be purple or even blue.
 Even though it sounds unusual, it isn’t always a sign that anything major is wrong.
-Purple or blue blood can indicate a couple of different things – you might see it when you’re experiencing clotting, or if you have too much estrogen in your system.
+Purple or blue blood can indicate a couple of different things – your teen might see it when they're experiencing clotting, or if they have too much estrogen in their system.
 Purple period blood is similar to brown period blood, in that it’s just older, darker blood that has had time to oxidize and change color.
-You may see these dark tones in the morning when you wake up, or around the beginning or end of your cycle.
+They may see these dark tones in the morning when they wake up, or around the beginning or end of their cycle.

 Clots, or “clumps” of bloody vaginal discharge, are completely normal and can range in color from red to a purple-y hue.
-Regardless of the color, keep an eye on the size of blood clots and make sure you chat with your doctor if you’re consistently getting clots larger than the size of a quarter.
+Regardless of the color, keep an eye on the size of blood clots and make sure that your teen chats with a doctor if they're consistently getting clots larger than the size of a quarter.

-Purple or blue period blood might also show up if your estrogen levels are particularly high.
+Purple or blue period blood might also show up if estrogen levels are particularly high.
 It can be scary to see it for the first time, but increased estrogen isn’t always something to worry about.
 Other symptoms of higher levels of estrogen are irregular periods, bloating, foggy memory, headaches, and more.
-If you’re feeling worried about anything regarding your period, schedule an appointment with your doctor or gynecologist– they’ll be able to answer your questions and set your mind and body at ease.
+If you’re feeling worried about anything regarding your child's period, schedule an appointment with a doctor or gynecologist – they’ll be able to answer your questions and set your and your child's mind and body at ease.

 Orange Period Blood Color

-If your period blood has an orange-y tint to it, but you’re not noticing anything different about the scent or texture of your period, it’s likely not anything to worry about.
-However, if you are noticing odor or textural changes in your period blood accompanied by an orange color, it can be a sign of infection such as trichomoniasis or bacterial vaginosis.
+If your teen's period blood has an orange-y tint to it, but they're not noticing anything different about the scent or texture of their period, it’s likely not anything to worry about.
+However, if they are noticing odor or textural changes in their period blood accompanied by an orange color, it can be a sign of infection such as trichomoniasis or bacterial vaginosis.

 Gray Period Blood Color

-Gray period blood might also be a sign of infection and a reason to book a check-up with your doctor.
-Again, gray blood on your period may be paired with other symptoms like itching, a foul smell, or even a fever.
-If you’re sexually active and can get pregnant, gray period blood can also be a sign of miscarriage.
-Either way, when this color shows up in your underwear, it’s definitely time to see a doctor.
+Gray period blood might also be a sign of infection and a reason to book a check-up with a doctor.
+Again, gray blood on their period may be paired with other symptoms like itching, a foul smell, or even a fever.
+If your teen is sexually active and can get pregnant, gray period blood can also be a sign of miscarriage.
+Either way, when this color shows up in their underwear, it’s definitely time to see a doctor.

 Conclusion: A Range of Period Blood Colors is Normal